Kapiti Coast Arts

 Artists in the district are strongly advised to familiarise themselves with the COVID-19 Alert Levels, and refer to the latest updates when planning arts activities.
 In particular, please note what the requirements are at any particular date for the size of gatherings, and what health and safety measures should be taken for events.
 We advise planning for alternatives and contingency planning for different alert levels.

-Support packages: check the Creative New Zealand website for information about support packages during this time (including the FAQs).
-Click here for an information sheet for artists, with useful links including to some local support platforms.
+Support packages: check the Creative New Zealand website for information about support packages during this time.
+See our information sheet for artists, with useful links including to some local support platforms.

 About the arts in Kāpiti